Our Impact

 Agriculture and Natural Resources

-Washington County agriculture continues to be strong.
-Row crop acreage is in the range of 13,000 to 14,000 acres, with peanuts, corn, and cotton leading the way.
-Soybeans and wheat are also produced locally.
-Cattle and timber are also very prevalent.
-In 2020, producers in Washington County were awarded regionally for top cotton quality, forage quality for the entire Southeastern United States, and corn yields for the National Corn yield contest.
+Washington County Agriculture continues to be strong.
+Row crop acreage is in the range of 13,000 to 14,000 acres, with peanuts, corn, soybeans and cotton leading the way.
+Beef cattle and timber are solidly in Washington County’s top 3 commodities.
+In 2025, producers in Washington County were recognized regionally for cotton quality, as well as peanut yields.
 Producers in the county continue to produce quality products, and several have tapped into niche markets such as sesame production and NON-GMO grains.
 Peanuts continue to yield over 2 tons per acre.
 Our overall cotton yield is well over (2 bales) 1,000 lbs. of lint per acre.
 Cattle numbers continue to grow.
 The county has several producers that are backgrounding cattle and marketing truck load weights of similar weighted cattle.
 Vaccinating, weaning, and backgrounding cattle is a very good way to add value to an already good product.
-Washington County Extension continues to find ways for pesticide license holders to earn continuing education hours.
-License holders have been offered both virtual and face to face trainings that meet CDC guidelines.
-In 2020, Washington County’s Extension ANR agent was named Agent of the year by the Georgia Cattleman’s Association.
-We continue to submit a good number of soil, water, and feed samples.
-Entering 2021, I hope Washington County Extension can continue building good productive relationships in the community.
+Producers in the county are also harvesting high quality forages that go to support the strong livestock industry present.
+Washington County Extension continues to support and educate pesticide license holders to earn continuing education hours.
+Face-to-face trainings, crop production, and cattlemen meetings are all utilized to earn credits.
+In 2025, Washington County’s Extension ANR agent was recognized as the top equine educator in Georgia Extension by GACAA.
+We continue to have very solid submission numbers for soil, water, and feed samples.
+I hope Washington County Extension can continue building good productive relationships in the community.